-Merlyn Paulson‘s innovation and applications agendas inform the interrelated spheres of design, planning, and ecology at the landscape, site, and garden scales.
+Merlyn Paulson‘s teaching, research and applications agendas inform the interrelated spheres of design, planning, and ecology at the landscape, site, and garden scales.
 He teaches the structure of decision-making in methods-, skills, and creativity-building courses and mentors students.
-Research and technical service for diverse groups inform subject matter and quality in teaching, and, are in turn informed by discoveries tested in applications workshops, studios, and technical courses.
-Current technical service involves community and river restoration design and planning for landscapes devastated by the Larimer County flood of September, 2013 and campus and wildlife area planning and landscape design for the Lamar Community College.
+Technical service for diverse groups inform subject matter and quality in teaching and research, and, is in turn informed by discoveries tested in applications workshops, studios, and technical courses.
+Current public service involves community and river restoration design and planning for landscapes devastated by the Larimer County flood of September, 2013 and campus and wildlife area planning and landscape design for the Lamar Community College.
 His major research developments have focused on methods for identification, spatial analysis, development, preservation, and management of special rural, historic, scenic and commemorative landscapes throughout the western states, Alaska, British Columbia, Pennsylvania, Virginia, West Virginia, and Wisconsin for the National Park Service, Bureau of Land Management, US Forest Service and constituents of special places.
 Of particular note are: renewable energy and utility impacts and mitigation studies in historic and scenic landscapes for the BLM, USFS, and NPS; the Flight 93 National Memorial Park studies in Somerset County, Pennsylvania; long range transportation planning methods for the National Park Service, focusing on the Golden Gate National Recreation Area properties and connections in California; the Nile River water research campus near Cairo, Egypt; invasive species analysis for 14 Alaskan National Wildlife Refuges; the bullet train routing simulation study through the Basque Region of Spain; the aesthetics methodology for affected environment, impacts, and mitigations for the US Dept. of the Interior’s decision-making for energy-related development in the coastal zone of Alaska; reviewer and contributor to the BLM’s Best Management Practices for Reducing Visual Impacts of Renewable Energy Facilities on BLM-administered Lands; and reviewer and contributor to the NPS Guide To Evaluating Visual Impact Assessments for Renewable Energy Projects.

 102 Natural & Environmental Sciences firstname.lastname@example.org (970) 491-7594